IndomieGorengSatu/Mie/README.md

-## What lies at the bottom of the ocean and twitches?
-A nervous wreck.
+## Yesterday I confused the words "jacuzzi" and "yakuza".
+Now I'm in hot water with the Japanese mafia.